-The BioDrain FMS is currently being launched into the fluid management market.
-We engaged Miller Technical Services, a medical product contract manufacturing entity, and we finalized the product design.
-We anticipate that the product will be attractive to the target market, but other unknown or unforeseen market requirements may arise.
-There is no assurance that such a product can be produced in sufficient volume to satisfy projected sales volumes.
+The BioDrain FMS has been launched into the fluid management market.
+We are currently developing the product for manufacture, following GMP compliance regulations, at our own facility and anticipate the capability of producing the BioDrain FMS in sufficient quantities for future near term sales.
+We are in the process of negotiating with a manufacturing company that fits our standards and costs.
+We anticipate that the product will be attractive to the target market due to its continuous suction and unlimited capacity ability, but other unknown or unforeseen market requirements may arise.
+The Company is in the process of finalizing a contract manufacturing partner that will be able to produce our product in sufficient volume to satisfy projected sales volumes.